nlbdev/nordic-epub3-dtbook-migrator/README.md

  * HTML merger
  * HTML splitter

-The HTML referred to here are HTML marked up according to the Nordic markup guidelines, and will most notably contain [epub:type attributes](http://www.idpf.org/accessibility/guidelines/content/semantics/epub-type.php) which will be used to determine where to split the single-page HTML and how to map the HTML to DTBook.
+The HTML referred to here are HTML marked up according to the Nordic markup guidelines, and will most notably make use of the [epub:type](http://www.idpf.org/accessibility/guidelines/content/semantics/epub-type.php) attribute, which will be used to determine where to split the single-page HTML and how to map the HTML to DTBook.

 The grammar used in the EPUB3 and DTBook files is a strict subset of EPUB3 and DTBook, and is defined in the Nordic markup guidelines.
 Most DTBooks will work with these scripts, there are few limitations to the DTBook grammar.
-There are more limitations to the HTML/EPUB3 grammar however, which is there to allow for easy conversion to DTBook.
+There are more limitations to the HTML/EPUB3 grammar however, because there must be a way to convert it to DTBook.
 Most notably, audio and video are not allowed in these EPUB3s.

-TODO: include or link to the Nordic markup guidelines.
+* TODO: include or link to the Nordic markup guidelines.
-TODO: include or link to the mapping between DTBook and EPUB3 (possibly generate from XSLT?)
+* TODO: include or link to the mapping between DTBook and EPUB3 (possibly generate from XSLT?)
-TODO: include or link to a list of allowed HTML elements (or maybe they are / should be listed in the markup requirements?).
+* TODO: include or link to a list of allowed HTML elements (or maybe they are / should be listed in the markup requirements?).